mouseless/json-concepts/specs/01-basics/04-schemas.md

 }
 ```

-This schema can be validated against following concepts file;
+This schema can be validated against following concepts definition;

 `CONCEPTS: service.concepts.json`